uikit/uikit-site/docs/pages/slideshow.md

 </div>
 ```

-In the example above, the content will start at `100` and animate halve the way in to `0` while the slide moves in.
+In the example above, the content will start at `100` and animate half way to `0` while the slide moves in.
 When the slide starts again to move out, the content will continue to animate to `-100`.
 This works because the start and end values have the same distance.
-If you have different distances you need three values: _Start_ (Slide animates in), _Middle_ (Slide is centered), _End_ (Slide animates out).
+For different distances, three values are needed: _Start_ (Slide animates in), _Middle_ (Slide is centered), _End_ (Slide animates out).

 ```html
 <div uk-slideshow-parallax="x: 300,0,-100">...</div>